Mia Khalifa

-Mia Khalifa (Note: Pronounced /ˈmiːə kəˈliːfə/ MEE-ə-_-kə-LEE-fə.) (ميا خليفة /ar/; born 1993) is a Lebanese-American media personality and former pornographic film actress.
-Rising to prominence in late 2014, she became one of the most searched performers on Pornhub after a controversial scene featuring a hijab sparked global attention drawing both widespread popularity and backlash.
+Sarah Joe Chamoun (born February 10, 1993), known professionally as Mia Khalifa, (Note: English pronunciation: /ˈmiːə kəˈliːfə/ MEE-uh-_-kuh-LEE-fuh; Arabic pronunciation: /ar/) is a Lebanese-American media personality and former pornographic film actress.
+In 2014, she performed in a controversial porn scene featuring a hijab, which drew global attention.
+The scene made Khalifa immensely popular but also drew backlash.

-Despite her brief three-month career in adult films, Khalifa was voted the "Number 1 Porn Star" on Pornhub in 2015.
-In January 2017, xHamster reported that she was the most-searched-for adult actress of 2016.
+Despite the brevity of her three-month career in adult films, Khalifa was voted the top porn star on Pornhub in 2015.
+The website xHamster reported that she was the most-searched-for pornographic actress of 2016.
 In 2018, she became the most-searched-for actress on Pornhub.

-After leaving the adult industry, Khalifa has worked as a webcam model, OnlyFans creator, and sports commentator.
+After leaving the adult industry, Khalifa has worked as a webcam model, an OnlyFans creator, and a sports commentator, and has advocated for sex workers' rights.
 She launched her own line of jewelry in 2023.
-Khalifa has also advocated for sex workers' rights and criticized U.S. military aid to Israel in the context of Israeli apartheid, which has led to backlash from commentators and former employers.

 Early life

-Khalifa was born in Beirut, Lebanon, and raised Catholic in what she describes as a "very conservative" home.
+Khalifa was born on February 10, 1993 in Beirut, Lebanon.
+She was raised Catholic in what she described as a "very conservative" home.
 She attended a French-language private school in Beirut, where she also learned to speak English.
 Khalifa's family left their home in the wake of the South Lebanon conflict, moving to the United States in 2001.

-After moving to the United States, her family lived in Montgomery County, Maryland, where she played lacrosse in high school.
-She has said she was bullied at school for being "the darkest and weirdest girl there", which intensified after the September 11 attacks.
+Khalifa lived with her family in Montgomery County, Maryland, where she played lacrosse in high school.
+She said she was bullied at school for being "the darkest and weirdest girl there", which intensified after the September 11 attacks.
 She attended Massanutten Military Academy in Woodstock, Virginia, and later graduated from the University of Texas at El Paso with a Bachelor of Arts in history.
-She supported herself there by working as a bartender, model, and "briefcase girl" on a local Deal or No Deal–esque Spanish game show.
+She supported herself during college by working as a bartender, model, and "briefcase girl" on a local Deal or No Deal–style Spanish-language game show.